TokTok/spec/spec.md

 representations are suggested.
 An implementation may choose to provide no such representation or a different one.
 The implementation is free to choose any in-memory representation of the specified types, as long as they can be encoded to and decoded from the specified protocol representation.
-The binary encoding of all integer types is a fixed-width byte sequence with the integer encoded in Big Endian.

 Binary formats are specified in tables with length, type, and content descriptions.
 If applicable, specific enumeration types are used, so types may